snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r69-released.md

 <h2 id="compression">5.
 Compression support</h2>

-Dani Sola has added support for compressing enriched events using [gzip][gzip] or [lzo][lzo].
-Redshift can [automatically handle][redshift-load-compressed] loading these two compression formats, so this is a good way to reduce the total storage your enriched events require.
+Dani Sola has added support for compressing enriched events using [gzip][gzip].
+Redshift can [automatically handle][redshift-load-compressed] loading gzipped files, so this is a good way to reduce the total storage your enriched events require.
 Thanks again [@danisola][danisola]!

 <h2 id="environmentVariables">4.
 Environment variables in configuration files</h2>